OutoftheBoxFTC/robotcode_old/README.md

  * moved gamepad reset logic inside of initActiveOpMode() for robustness
  * changes made to mitigate risk of race conditions on public methods.
  * changes to try and flag when WiFi Direct name contains non-printable characters.
- * fix to correct race condition between .integrate() and .close() in ReadWriteRunnableStandard.
+ * fix to correct race condition between .iterate() and .close() in ReadWriteRunnableStandard.
  * updated FTDI driver
  * made ReadWriteRunnableStanard interface public.
  * fixed off-by-one errors in Command constructor